chef/chef-licensing/components/ruby/README.md

    Evert interaction file must have the `start` and `exit` interaction.
    The flow of interaction starts from the `start` interaction and always ends on `exit` interaction.

-3. `messages`:  `messages` key is the key of an interaction which contains the texts to be displayed to the user. `messages` can receive texts as an array or a string.
+3. `messages`:  `messages` key contains the texts to be displayed to the user at each interaction. `messages` can receive texts as an array or a string.

    For general purpose display, texts can be provided as string.